NorthStarUAS/fmu-ardupilot-ecosystem-legacy/examples/README.md

     { "include": "file.json" }

-It is important to note the additional feature on top of pure json that enables a top level json file to include sub json files (much like a C preprocessor #include.)
+It is important to note the additional feature on top of pure json that enables a top level json file to include sub json files in specific locations of the tree (a bit like a C preprocessor #include.)